MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ## Prompt engineering

 Prompt engineering helps you design prompts considering user's intent, context of the conversation, and the bot personality.
-Bots can be personalized, customized, and tailor-made to meet user needs.
+Bots can be personalized and tailor-made to meet user needs.

 ## Conversational session history